GsDevKit/ServiceVM/README.md

 ./serviceExample --task; edit
 ```

+**NOTE**: *If you are using tODE and you have opened this README.md file
+in tode, you can use the `tode it` menu item to run the tODE commands.
+If you
-**NOTE**: *following each of the tODE commands
+are not using tODE, the link following the tODE commands
-in this example is a link to the script source which highlights the code that is executed by
+is takes you to the script source and highlights the code that is executed by
-command, like the following:*
+command.*

 _**_*[`./serviceExample --task`][16]*